peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         PeterO.Numbers.EDecimal bigValue);

-<b>Deprecated.</b> Use FromEDecimal instead.

 Generates a CBOR object from a decimal number.
+The CBOR object is generated as follows (this is a change in version 4.0):

+ * If the number is null, returns CBORObject.Null.

+ * Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 268 and the appropriate format.

+ * If the number's exponent is at least 2^64 or less than -(2^64), the CBOR object will have tag 264 and the appropriate format.

+ * Otherwise, the CBOR object will have tag 4 and the appropriate format.

 <b>Parameters:</b>

  * <i>bigValue</i>: An arbitrary-precision decimal number.
+Can be null.

 <b>Return Value:</b>

 The given number encoded as a CBOR object.
+Returns CBORObject.Null if  <i>bigValue</i>
+ is null.

 <a id="FromObject_PeterO_Numbers_EFloat"></a>
 ### FromObject